sed-inf-u-szeged/TaggedParallelBenchmarks/README.md

 Some OpenCL benchmarks have been modified to be able to take the target platform/device pair and also a pre-built kernel binary from the command line.
 The corresponding helper functionality is implemented in `platform_helper.h`.

+## License ##

+Please refer to the licenses of the individual benchmark suites.
+There is no common license.
+When in doubt or you don't know what you're doing, please use the BSD or MIT license.